scalableminds/webknossos/README.md

 sudo -u postgres psql -c "ALTER USER postgres WITH ENCRYPTED PASSWORD 'postgres';"
 ```

-If you already have Java 11 installed, set the default version to Java 8:
+If you already have a different Java version installed, set the default version to Java 8:
 - run `sudo update-alternatives --config java`
 - when prompted, select the desired version